cloudspannerecosystem/machmeter/README.md

     - [ExecutePlugin](./commons/src/main/java/com/google/cloud/machmeter/plugins/ExecutePlugin.java):
     This plugin executes the benchmarking tests provided in the use-case.
   - [Terraform](./commons/src/main/resources/terraform): This folder contains
-  terraform script for setting up Spanner Instances and GKE clusters.
-It also, contains config files the Grafana Dashboard.
+  a terraform script for setting up Spanner Instances and GKE clusters.
+It also contains config files for the Grafana Dashboard.
-- [Use-caes](./usecases): all the sample use-cases reside into this folder categorised into different folders.
+- [Use-cases](./usecases): all the sample use-cases reside into this folder categorized into different folders.

 ## How to execute a benchmark test